-Continuing towards the east, be sure to visit the harbour in the traditional fishing village of Camogli then onwards to the Portofino peninsula and the exclusive resort of Portofino itself, one of the most upmarket and sophisticated resorts in Italy, and always very popular with visitors - not surprising since it is also exceptionally pretty!
+Continuing towards the east, be sure to visit the harbour in the traditional fishing village of Camogli and the beach front resort at Sori then continue onwards to the Portofino peninsula and the exclusive resort of Portofino itself, one of the most upmarket and sophisticated resorts in Italy, and always very popular with visitors - not surprising since it is also exceptionally pretty!

-This area of coast is called the Riviera di Levante.
+This area of coast is called the Riviera di Levante (trans: eastern Riviera).

-About 50 kilometres south-east from Portofino you reach one of the greatest highlights in Liguria: indeed the five cliffside villages of the Cinque Terre together form one of the most beautiful areas in the whole of Italy, and a visit is extremely highly recommended!
+About 50 kilometres south-east from Portofino and often explored from the popular beach resort at Levanto you reach one of the greatest highlights in Liguria: indeed the five cliffside villages of the Cinque Terre together form one of the most beautiful areas in the whole of Italy, and a visit is extremely highly recommended!

 Note: the path between the villages of the Cinque Terre and the views along the coast and towards the villages are as much a highlight as the villages themselves so allow plenty of time to visit.